TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Experiments

 \subsection{Implementation Detail}

-Following previous methods~\cite{li2024taptr, li2024taptrv2}, we use ResNet-50 as the backbone to extract image features of every frame, 2 encoder layers with deformable attention~\cite{zhu2020deformable} to further enhance the image features.
-Benefiting from our improvement, only 4 decoder layers are required to achieve optimal performance.
-For the supervision of location and visibility prediction, we utilize the L1 loss and binary cross-entropy loss respectively as in previous works.
-We use the AdamW~\cite{loshchilov2017decoupled} optimizer with $\beta_{1} = 0.9$ and $\beta_{2} = 0.999$ and set the weight decay to $1 \times 10^{-4}$.
-We train {\methodname} on a cluster of 8 NVIDIA A100 GPUs with a batch size of 8 in total.
+Unlike previous works~\citep{li2024taptr, li2024taptrv2}, we use Resnet-18 instead of Resnet-50 as the backbone for higher efficiency.
+In the Transformer, we employ two encoder layers with deformable attention~\citep{zhu2020deformable} to further enhance the image features.
+While benefiting from our improvement, only 4 decoder layers are required to achieve optimal performance.
+For the supervision of location and visibility prediction, we utilize the L1 loss and binary cross-entropy loss, respectively, as in previous works.
+We use the AdamW~\citep{loshchilov2017decoupled} optimizer with $\beta_{1} = 0.9$ and $\beta_{2} = 0.999$ and set the weight decay to $1 \times 10^{-4}$.
+We train {\methodname} on a cluster of 8 NVIDIA A100 GPUs for about 33,000 iterations with a batch size of 8 in total.
 To make the training process more stable, we accumulate gradients 4 times to approximate a batch size of 32.
-After the training of TAPTRv3, we freeze it and add the additional global matching for the second stage of training.
+After the training of {\methodname}, we freeze it and add the additional global matching for the second stage of training.
 Since there are only a few parameters to be trained in this stage, it only requires about 5,300 iterations to converge.

 For efficiency, in ablation studies in Sec.~\ref{subsec:abl}, we have a few modifications in our experimental settings.
-We reduce the number of encoder and decoder layers to 1 and 3 respectively, resize the resolution of the input video to $384 \times 384$, and also reduce the number of tracking points on each video to 200.
-The ablation studies are conducted on 4 GeForce RTX3090 GPUs for about 28,000 iterations with randomly sampled half-size training and evaluation sets.
+We reduce the number of encoder and decoder layers to 1 and 3, respectively, resize the resolution of the input video to $384 \times 384$, and also reduce the number of tracking points on each video to 200.
+The ablation studies are conducted on 4 GeForce RTX3090 GPUs for about 33,000 iterations with randomly sampled half-size training and evaluation sets.